pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

       | full    | ..                         | ..              |
 - Drawing for the GRUs
   ![](Images/19.png)
-  - Drawings like in [Understanding-LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is so popular and makes it easier to understand GRUs and LSTMs.
-But it's better to look at the equations.
 - Because the update gate U is usually a small number like 0.00001, GRUs doesn't suffer the vanishing gradient problem.
   - In the equation this makes C<sup>\<t></sup> = C<sup>\<t-1></sup> in a lot of cases.
 - Shapes: